julienreszka/dev-career-tips/README.md

 - [ ] Prevent yourself from writing tests without clear specifications by learning to write feature specifications
   - Learn [Behavior Driven development](https://en.wikipedia.org/wiki/Behavior-driven_development)
 - [ ] Prevent [unintended consequences](https://en.wikipedia.org/wiki/Unintended_consequences) by graphing [causal loop diagrams](https://en.wikipedia.org/wiki/Causal_loop_diagram)
+- [ ] Prevent useless effort by assessing the status of each function of your system
+    - ✔ Desired and 🌎 Real
+      - 🟢
+        - Keep track of how long it's been the case and mark it as stable after a threshold
+    - ❌ undesired and 😴 imaginary
+      - 🟢
+        - Keep track of how long it's been the case and mark it as stable after a threshold
+    - ✔ Desired and 😴 imaginary
+      - 🔴
+        - Create solution
+    - ❌ undesired and 🌎 Real
+      - 🔴
+        - Eliminate problem
+    - ❌ undesired and 🌎 Real or ✔ Desired and 😴 imaginary and somebody is working on it
+      - 🟠
+        - Keep track of how long it's been the case and mark it as stuck after a threshold
+- [ ] Prevent yourself from impeding on your teammates work by tracking who is responsible of which function and wheter this person is stuck
+  - Track the time since when the status of the function changed
+  - Set a duration after which you will receive help from others
+  -
 - [ ] Prevent yourself from irremediable damage by using version control
   -  [
     Get used to open source version control by Learning to use Github